Whitematter

 The Training Pipeline

 You describe a model in plain English.
 Claude suggests an architecture.
-You refine it in a visual node graph.
-Hit train.
+You refine it in a visual node graph, then start training.

 flowchart TD